 Good communication skills are necessary for sales representatives so they can accurately describe the value that your products and services offer and how your company’s offerings fit their needs.

 Your sales department is one of the greatest revenue generators you have.
 With every call, they have an opportunity to offer the right product to your customers.
 By defining sales processes and training salespeople in those processes, salespeople have a designated, proven plan to follow, rather than taking a hit-or-miss approach.

 Makes onboarding activities more productive:

-It can take months for salespeople to learn the ropes and start meeting their sales quotas.
-A strong sales training program helps to shorten the learning curve and helps salespeople get out of the gate and start selling quickly.
+It can take months for new hires to learn the ropes and start meeting their sales quotas.
+A strong sales training program helps to shorten the learning curve and helps sales professionals get out of the gate and start selling quickly.